 - Freshmen & Sophomores are issued \$2 per week (every Sunday) for printing.
 (Juniors and Seniors are issued \$4 per week).
-This money is not cumulative so it does not roll over from week to week. - Each print job costs 10¢ per page. - Students may not print more than 11 pages at a than once.
+This money is not cumulative so it does not roll over from week to week. - Each print job costs 10¢ per page. - Students may not print more than 11 pages at a time and documents may not be printed more than once.